linchenee/LRMF-LRTF/README.md

 # LRMF-LRTF

-Logarithmic Norm Regularized Low-Rank Factorization for Matrix and Tensor Completion
+Logarithmic Norm Regularized Low-Rank Factorization for Matrix and Tensor Completion.

 Matlab code for "Logarithmic Norm Regularized Low-Rank Factorization for Matrix and Tensor Completion", accepted by IEEE Transactions on Image Processing, 2021.